-8 Common Skin Irritants to Beware of During the Fall Season
+8 Common Skin Irritants to Avoid During the Fall

 It's fall, ya'll!
 And, while there is plenty to love about the fall season, there are also some not so fun aspects, as well.
 Fall brings with it a slew of skin irritants from dryness to mold to foods.
 This fall, stay on the lookout for these 10 common skin irritants.

 During the fall, ragweed plants in the United States often flower.
 Hay fever is mostly caused by ragweed pollen (allergic rhinitis).
 The pollen from ragweed plants can also produce an allergic reaction in people who are sensitive to it.
 You may see red, swollen spots on your skin or your eyelids.
 A ragweed rash normally appears two days after exposure but may go away in weeks.

 Atopic dermatitis is the most prevalent form of eczema,.
 People with this condition may get irritated wearing fall type clothes.
 This includes materials like wool, polyester, and natural fibers.
 Cotton and cotton-poly fabrics should be kept in your wardrobe if your garment fabric is causing itching, or irritation.

 The fall is an ideal time for the growth of wild parsnip.
 It's commonly found along highways and in grasslands.
 When exposed to sunlight and the sap of the wild parsnip plant, skin can develop a rash.
 It can looks and feel like it has been burned, becoming red and irritated within a day of exposure, and painful blisters may form.